Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects that could impact this area.
-Notable ones include Village Grove, Sanctuary Point Library, Mixed Use Development with In-Fill Affordable Housing, St Georges Basin, and Paradise Beach Road Multi Dwelling Housing.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 19 projects likely to affect the area.
+Key projects include Sanctuary Point Library, Mixed Use Development featuring In-Fill Affordable Housing, St Georges Basin project, Paradise Beach Road Multi Dwelling Housing, and Tahnee Street Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.